transformerlab/transformerlab-docs/blog/2025-02-07-tuning-hyperparameters-for-a-recipe/codeTuning.md

 - Exploring different LoRA configurations.
 - More rigorous quantitative evaluation.

 This project highlights the value of iterative experimentation and combining quantitative and qualitative evaluation when fine-tuning language models.
-The resulting recipe provides a solid foundation for further exploration of code generation within TransformerLab.
+The resulting recipe provides a solid foundation for further exploration of code generation within Transformer Lab.

 So it was cool that I did this kind of vibes based iterative approach, and this is usually how you get started with training, however this just highlights the importance of having some sort more measurable evaluation process.
 Coming soon!